-Khloe Kardashian Removes Jordyn Woods Page From Her Good American Website
+Khloe Kardashian Removes Jordyn Woods’ Page From Her Good American Website

 “Kylie is going to offer Jordyn a massive severance that is somewhere in the $10 million range to walk away from this with no hard feelings.
 She does not want to face any lawsuits and the last thing she wants to do is have to face off in court with Jordyn,” an insider revealed of the deal.

-It seems likely that Woods will take the huge severance package after it was rumored that she had applied for a job at Lisa Vanderpump’s restaurant, SUR, after she was kicked out of Jenner’s house and cut off by the famous family.
+It seems likely that Woods will take the huge severance package after it was rumored that she had applied for a job at Lisa Vanderpump’s restaurant, SUR, after she was kicked out of Jenner’s house and was cut off by the famous family.

-While some fans believed that Jordyn may simply need the money now that Kylie is allegedly no longer bank rolling her lavish lifestyle, but others believe she’s simply looking for a gig on the reality series, Vanderpump Rules, now that her Keeping Up With the Kardashians days are behind her.
+While some fans believe that Jordyn may simply need the money now that Kylie is allegedly no longer bank rolling her lavish lifestyle, others believe she’s simply looking for a gig on the reality series, Vanderpump Rules, now that her Keeping Up With the Kardashians days are behind her.